Nadi (yoga): Overview

 The nadis play a role in yoga, as many yogic practices, including shatkarmas, mudras and pranayama, are intended to open and unblock the nadis.
-The ultimate aim of some yogic practices are to direct prana into the sushumna nadi specifically, enabling kundalini to rise, and thus bring about moksha, or liberation.
+When the channels are unblocked by the action of yoga, the energy of kundalini uncoils and rises up the sushumna from the base of the spine.
+The ultimate aim of some yogic practices is to direct prana into the sushumna nadi specifically, enabling kundalini to rise, and thus bring about moksha, or liberation.